Testalope003/NodeGraphQt-PySide6-/README.md

 NodeGraphQt is a node graph UI framework for `PySide2` that can be implemented and re-purposed into applications.

+> This fork/branch makes minor compatability changes for Qt.py v1.4.1 and Pyside6 v6.7.3.

 <img src="https://raw.githubusercontent.com/jchanvfx/NodeGraphQt/main/docs/_images/screenshot.png" width="100%" title="NodeGraphQt">

 ## Install